awarenessxz/java-web-app/app-frontend/README.md

 to proxy rest calls while in React applications created using **create-react-app**, there is **http-proxy-middleware**.
 Hence, when a rest call is made.
 Eg `fetch("/rest/user/info")`, the proxy middleware will then resolve these calls to the correct backend services.
 In production, we will have to use something with reverse proxy features like **Nginx** or **Netflix Zuul**.
-Below are two different designs for deploying Frontend.
+Below are three different designs for deploying Frontend.

+Do note that these designs are base on the fact that the backend are build using Spring Framework.

 #### Design 1: Frontend served in same webserver as Backend web service, Netflix Zuul for reverse proxy.